Caraheacock/side-projects-club-chapter/readme.md

 ### Installation and Setup

 1. Clone the contents of this repository.
+2. Make sure to also pull the 'puzzle_pieces' submodule contents once you've cloned this repo.
-2. Upload this repository as a folder in your themes folder.
+3. Upload this repository as a folder in your themes folder.
 You do NOT need to upload:
   - the `assets/scss` folder
   - the `.git` hidden file
   - the `.gitignore` hidden file
-3. Within the WordPress admin interface, go to Appearance > Themes and activate the "Side Projects Club Chapter" theme.
+4. Within the WordPress admin interface, go to Appearance > Themes and activate the "Side Projects Club Chapter" theme.

 ---